What's going on?

 Celebrate!

-See this story and join attend the release of this majestic owl back to its neighborhood on Saturday, November 13th at 4:30 in the Ludington State Park!
+See this story about the rescue, rehabilitation and release of this majestic owl back to its neighborhood on Saturday, November 13th 2023 at 4:30 in the Ludington State Park!

 Village of Elk Rapids Year End Review - Green Elk Rapids